A Fazenda 7

-A Fazenda 7 was the seventh season of the Brazilian reality television series A Fazenda which premiered on Sunday, September 14, 2014, at 10:30 p.m. on RecordTV.
+A Fazenda 7 was the seventh season of the Brazilian reality television series A Fazenda, which premiered on Sunday, September 14, 2014, on RecordTV.
+It was hosted by Britto Júnior, reports by Dani Duf and commanded by Gianne Albertoni and Carla Diaz on A Fazenda Online.

 Britto Junior reprise his hosting stints for the show.
-Gianne Albertoni also returned as the show's new special correspondent, being also joined by actress Carla Diaz on A Fazenda Online.
-A Fazenda 6 was officially confirmed on September 29, 2013, during the season finale of A Fazenda 6.
+Gianne Albertoni also returned as the show's commander on A Fazenda Online, being also entered by actress Carla Diaz on A Fazenda Online.
+A Fazenda 7 was officially confirmed on September 29, 2013, during the season finale of A Fazenda 6.
 The grand prize was of R$2 million without tax allowances, with a brand new car offered to the runner-up.